centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-standard-snmp.md

 Router(config)#snmp-server community public RO
 ```

 In the example above, 'public' is your snmp community.
-You do now want to use it in production ;)
+Do not use it in production.
 ### Network flow

 The target server must be reachable from the Centreon poller on the UDP/161